kombucha-js/react-rerenderers/README.md

 ### `<InstanceProvider factory={} />` ###

-`<InstanceProvider/>` specifies the current object which all states should be stored.
+`<InstanceProvider/>` can share the current object which all states in an application should be stored.
 The attribute `factory` should be a function which returns the current object.

 Opposing to the name `factory` suggests, in most case, it should be as follows:
 ```jsx